Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 • 1989 - 9920

-In 1976, it was reported that out of the total number of members of the Union, 3,665 write in Russian.
+In 1976, it was reported that of the total number of members of the Union, 3,665 write in Russian.

 • Criticism of the writer from the highest party authorities.
-An example is the exclusion of M. M. Zoshchenko and A. A. Akhmatova, which followed Zhdanov's report in August 1946 and the party resolution "On the magazines Zvezda and Leningrad".
+An example is the exclusion of M. M. Zoshchenko and A. A. Akhmatova, which followed Zhdanov’s report in August 1946 and the party resolution “On the magazines Zvezda and Leningrad.”

 • Publication abroad of works not published in the USSR.
-B. L. Pasternak was the first to be excluded for this reason for the publication in Italy of his novel Doctor Zhivago in 1957.
+B. L. Pasternak was the first to be expelled for this reason for publishing his novel “Doctor Zhivago” in Italy in 1957.

-• Publication in "samizdat"
+• Publication in samizdat

 • Participation in public speeches (signing open letters) protesting against the persecution of dissidents.

-In protest against the exclusion of Popov and Erofeev from the joint venture in December 1979, V. Aksyonov, I. Lisnyanskaya and S. Lipkin announced their withdrawal from the Union of Writers of the USSR.
+In protest against the exclusion of Popov and Erofeev from the joint venture in December 1979, V. Aksenov, I. Lisnyanskaya and S. Lipkin announced their withdrawal from the Union of Writers of the USSR.

-• Alexander Fadeev (from 1938 to and from to gg.);
+• Alexander Fadeev (from 1938 to and from);

-• Nikolay Tikhonov (from 1944 to 1946);
+• Nikolai Tikhonov (from 1944 to 1946);

 • Alexey Surkov (from 1954 to gg.);

-• Konstantin Fedin (from 1959 to 1959);
+• Konstantin Fedin (from 1959 to gg.);

-• Georgy Markov (from 1977 to 1977);
+• Georgy Markov (from 1977 to gg.);

 • Vladimir Karpov (since 1986; resigned in November 1990, but continued to conduct business until August 1991);